lukemunsch/loreynas-ticket-counter/README.md

 - We are using the Site Heroku for our deployment;
     - In Heroku, create a new app and give it a name befitting your project.
-    - In settings, we first need to make sure the config vars contain DEVELOPMENT with the value of False.
 - We need to make sure a couple of our variables in our settings app are updated so that they are no longer developer enabled.
     - For our DEBUG setting;
             DEBUG = 'DEVELOPMENT' in os.environ